-Course tutor on behalf of MIP

-I believe that is competent to practice

-Signature

 Date

-Placement Provider

-Client: I Have contract read and understood the
+Student: I Have read and understood the

-Signature

-Date

-Student: I Have contract.
-I will abide by the MIP Code of Ethics and I of the Placement Provider
+contract.
+I will abide by the MIP Code of Ethics and Practice and the practice

+of the Placement Provider

 Signature

 Date

 It is the responsibility of the student to get this contract signed by each party, then for it to be photocopied, and one copy for MIP (to be kept in client file) and another for the Placement Provider to be given within 4 weeks.
 At any time I understand my supervisor may check the files to ensure these and other paperwork are complete.